Former USA Gymnastics coach is arrested and faces charges of lewdness with a minor

 (CNN)A former gymnastics coach was arrested in Las Vegas and faces 14 counts of lewdness with a child under age 14, authorities said

-Terry Gray, 52, was a coach at a gym in the city from 2009 to 2015, the Las Vegas Metropolitan Police said in a statement.
+Terry Gray, 52, was a coach at a gym in the city from 2009 to 2015, Las Vegas Metropolitan Police said in a statement.
+Gray on Monday made his first court appearance.
+A judge set bail at $50,000 and imposed a condition of no contact with any of the alleged victims or minors under 18, according to court records.

 Court records show that the alleged incidents occurred between 2007 and 2013.
 CNN has reached out to his attorney.